Skip to content

 A boutique reformer pilates studio in central Bangkok with two locations.

-An automated waitlist flow that fills cancellations instantly by paging the right people, in the right order, on the right channel.
+A waitlist that fills cancellations instantly by paging the right people, in the right order, on the right channel.

 The client